Get

 Conclusion

 Your cat’s spaying or neutering recovery can be a pain, but luckily, it only lasts a short time.
 While they’re recovering, you’ll want to do all you can to make sure they are healthy and happy.
-Prepping for your cat’s recovery, following your vet’s rules, and watching for signs of complications will help the process go as smoothly as possible.
+Prepping for your cat’s recovery, following the vet’s rules, and watching for signs of complications will help the process go as smoothly as possible.

 Featured Image Credit: Kachailo, Shutterstock